-Essentially there are the following options to cover the cost which is approximately £4500-£5,500 plus VAT and Disbursements outside of London and the South East and usually £5,000-£6,000 plus VAT and Disbursements in London.
+Essentially there are the following options to cover the cost which is approximately $\pounds4000-\pounds5,500$ plus VAT and Disbursements

 Dissolution: cease trading and wait three months, apply to the Companies Registrar to dissolve the company (almost impossible if lots of creditors chasing for payment) under the Companies Act.
 If there is any material tax debt HMRC will not usually allow dissolution.
 The directors can pay for the cost out of their own funds.
 I know you have probably not had a lot of money out of the business but this is a very good way of ensuring the burial is done properly.
 Cease trading and wait for a creditor to wind the company up compulsorily.
 This leads to more pressure on the directors.

-If the company has modest assets that can be sold for say £1-4k, on eBay for example, then you could top up the rest?
+If the company has modest assets that can be sold for say $\pounds 1-4k$ , on eBay for example, then you could top up the rest?
 If you are a retailer sell off the stock before closing the doors.
 Keep the cash takings for the fees.
 Or you could use your credit card to spread the cost.